lmco/mcf/doc/tutorial-002:-API-organization-and-project-management.md

-## Tutorial: Organization and Project Management
+## Tutorial: API Organization and Project Management

 In this tutorial we will show how to manage organizations and projects.
 By default every user is a member of the *default* organization and has permission